 7 Basic Moves.
 There are seven basic moves to Argentine Tango from which the dance is derived.
 In order, and sequence, they are 1.)
 Forward Steps.
 2.)
 Side Steps.
 3.)
 Back Steps.
 4.)
-Forward/Back Ochos (all 8 varieties included).
+Forward/Back Traveling Ochos (and 3 of the other 7 remaining ochos).
 5.)
 Turns [7 of the 8 turns: a.)
 The Follower’s Molinete/Lead’s Giro. b.)
 Milonguero Turn. c.)
 Rock Step. d.)
 Calesitas. e.)
 Media Luna Turns. f.)
 Colgada Turns. g.)
 Anti-Molinete].
 6.)
 The Argentine Cross (all 256 possibilities).
 And 7.)
 The Linear Ocho Cortado / Circular Ocho Cortado.
 This last one could be construed as ‘fluff’ but it’s used enough that it has become ubiquitous vocabulary, hence the reason it’s included here.
 One could argue that the Argentine 8 Count Basic is part of this equation as well.
 And you’d be slightly misguided on that one.
 The 8 Count in fact derives it’s very existence from the 7 basic moves in fact one them is present in the 8 count – The Argentine Cross (steps 2 thru 5), however we’re talking about ‘movements‘, not patterns as you’ll soon see.

 Usage.
 These ideas are constantly being put into use, it forms the backbone of 98% of the dance in Open Embrace, Close Embrace (and it’s multiple variations), a Vee-Embrace (and it’s variations), and/or the Berlin Embrace construct.